geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-03/meeting-transcript.md

 ##### **Geohot** [[00:43:45](https://www.youtube.com/watch?v=Wf9mQ0vVcHQ&t=2625)]
 Yeah, that's reasonable.
 We added a $500 bounty for speed.
-Someone can get CI llama to be fast.
+Someone can get CI LLaMA to be fast.
 Cool, yeah.
 Let's focus on WebGPU then.
 Thanks.